-Lucy is developed and hosted in a hybrid IBM Bluemix environment.
-Through Bluemix, developers access numerous Watson APIs.
+Lucy is developed and hosted in a hybrid IBM Cloud environment, through which developers access numerous Watson APIs.

 We chose to work with IBM because the technology was more robust than other providers’ solutions.
 IBM has a specific roadmap and is willing to partner with us on our journey.
 Additionally, Fortune 1000 companies — our target market — trust and use IBM on premises, so the ability to extend an on-premises environment to the cloud is beneficial.

 Plus, IBM has a global presence, which is essential for companies that have restrictions on data leaving their countries.